 - Is Truly Clear Vegan?

 Truly Clear contains a component called sericin.
 Also known as silk amino acids or silk proteins, they are obtained by the hydrolysis of silk – a natural protein fiber.
 The thread obtained from the silk cocoon woven by the silkworm in the production of silk fibers.
-Silk proteins are considered by most vegans as animal byproducts and therefore not vegan.
+Silk proteins are considered by most vegans as animal by-products and therefore not vegan.

 - What is sericin (silk proteins) and why are they used in skincare?

 Have you ever used a skincare product that left your skin feeling noticeably softer and almost silky for a long time after?
 The product likely contained a silk amino acid.
 Chances are you've been using beauty products from nail polish to shampoo containing sericin for years without knowing.
-Sericin works by forming a moisturizing, semi-occlusive (a barrier that stops the loss of moisture on the skin), protective, anti-wrinkle film on the skin surface, imparting an immediate, long lasting, smooth, silky feeling.
+Sericin works by forming a moisturizing, semi-occlusive (a barrier that stops the loss of moisture on the skin), protective, an anti-wrinkle film on the skin surface, imparting an immediate, long-lasting, smooth, silky feeling.

 Silk proteins are found in a wide variety of skincare and beauty products under the following names:

 Sericin (silk glue) – The sticky outer layer of silk.
 Antistatic, skin and hair conditioner and smoothing agent in cosmetics.

 Hydrolyzed Silk – Chemically altered proteins from silk.
 Antistatic, humectant, hair and skin conditioner in cosmetics.

 Sodium Lauroyl Hydrolyzed Silk – Chemically altered silk.
 Antistatic and hair conditioner in cosmetics.